List of Spider-Man: The Animated Series characters: The Spot and Dr. Silvia Lopez

 The Spot (voiced by Oliver Muirhead) and Dr. Silvia Lopez (voiced by Wanda De Jesus) appear in the episode titled "The Spot".
-In this episode, Jonathan Ohn is fired from his work by Tony Stark for Ohn's work involves creating dimensional portals.
-Since the events of the episodes "Venom Returns" and "Carnage", Stark thought it would be best if Ohn's work were shut down.
+In this episode, Jonathan Ohn is fired from his work for his work involving in the creation of dimensional portals.
+Since the events of the episodes "Venom Returns" and "Carnage", Stark thought it would be best if Ohn's work was shut down.

 Kingpin locates Ohn, pretending to be appreciate Ohn's job of creating portals, and gives him a job with a woman whom he loves, Dr. Silvia Lopez.
 As weeks pass, Ohn and Lopez finish their work but Ohn falls into one of his portals, becoming the Spot when a whole group of portals attached to him.
 He can create portals with his mind.
 The Kingpin was frustrated with Ohn and considered him and Lopez very vague.
 The Spot used his portal-creating abilities to rob banks and jewelry stores to get more money to fund his research.
 He then deduces that he works for a criminal like the Kingpin and wants to take over the empire.
 However, the Kingpin uses Lopez to have the Spot capture and kill Spider-Man.
 The Spot confronts Spider-Man but the hero defeats him.
 Spider-Man is aware that if the Spot fails, Lopez would die and the two start to work together.
 In a battle to defeat the Kingpin, Ohn opens a portal that grows so big it had the potential to engulf the Earth, starting with New York City.
 Spider-Man, the Spot, Lopez and Kingpin work together to take down the portal.
 However, the Spot cannot completely close the portal from the outside.
 He jumps in but not before Lopez expresses her love for him.
 They were both sucked in.

-An alternate reality version of the Spot appears in part one of the series finale] in a cameo as Dr. Ohn, when the Scarlet Spider explains the origin of Spider-Carnage.
+An alternate reality version of the Spot appears in part one of the series finale in a cameo as Dr. Ohn, when the Scarlet Spider explains the origin of Spider-Carnage.
 In this reality, Ohn works for the Kingpin and accidentally releases the Carnage symbiote through one of his portals.